 In this section, we propose a simple extension of a semi-endogenous growth model that can be used to analyze the effects of declining fertility on economic growth and that features some of the previously described mechanisms.
-The model is capable of generating a negative effect of fertility on economic growth and, thus, seems to be more in line with cross-country data (see, e.g., Ahituv, 2001; Herzer et al., 2012).
-The framework can be extended in future research to include channels we have described but have not (yet) included in the formulation below.
+The model is capable of generating a negative effect of fertility on economic growth and, thus, seems to be more in line with cross-country data (see, e.g., Ahituv 2001, Herzer et al. 2012).
+The framework can be extended in future research to include channels we have described but have not (yet) included in the following formulation.

 We assume that time t evolves discretely because including a realistic human capital accumulation process in the model is then straightforward.
-In Jones (1995), long-run economic growth is determined by technological progress that is generated in a knowledge production sector.
-The stock of technologies is denoted by A_t at time t, and its change depends positively on the number of scientists, $L{A,t}$, and their productivity, δ_A .
-The specific knowledge production function reads where λ is an inverse measure of the stepping-on toes externality (i.e., that different researchers work on the same idea and, thus, duplicate efforts) and φ measures intertemporal knowledge spillovers (i.e., the extent to which past innovation raises the productivity of scientists in generating new ideas in the future).
-It can be shown that the long-run balanced growth rate of the economy is driven by population growth and given by where g_i denotes the growth rate of variable i, y refers to per capita GDP, and n is the growth rate of the population.
+In Jones's (1995) work, long-run economic growth is determined by technological progress that is generated in a knowledge production sector.
+The stock of technologies is denoted by $A_t$ at time t, and its change depends positively on the number of scientists, $L{A,t}$ , and their productivity, $\delta_A$ .
+The specific knowledge production function reads where $\lambda$ is an inverse measure of the stepping-on-toes externality (i.e., the fact that different researchers work on the same idea and, thus, duplicate efforts) and $\phi$ measures intertemporal knowledge spillovers (i.e., the extent to which past innovation raises the productivity of scientists in generating new ideas in the future).
+It can be shown that the long-run balanced growth rate of the economy is driven by population growth and given by where $g_i$ denotes the growth rate of variable i, y refers to per capita GDP, and n is the growth rate of the population.
 Clearly, a slowdown of population growth as driven by declining fertility would reduce per capita GDP growth.
 Jones (2022) goes one step further and shows that the consequences of entrenched below-replacement fertility are long-run depopulation and economic stagnation.

-$$A{t+1} - A_t = \delta_A A_t^{\phi} L{A,t}^{\lambda},\tag{1}$$
+$$A{t+1} - A_t = \delta_A A_t^{\phi} L{A,t}^{\lambda}, \qquad 1.$$

-$$g_A = g_y = (1+n)^{\frac{\lambda}{1-\phi}} - 1,$$ (2)
+$$g_A = g_y = (1+n)^{\frac{c}{1-\phi}} - 1,$$ 2.

-However, in general, the sheer number of people is not what matters for knowledge creation but the presence of well-educated scientists who often have decades of training in the fields in which they work.
+However, in general, it is not the sheer number of people that matters for knowledge creation but rather the presence of well-educated scientists who often have decades of training in the fields in which they work.
 Thus, the human capital of scientists is what should feature in the knowledge production function as the main determinant of technological progress and economic growth.
 This was already acknowledged by Romer (1990), although he did not model the human capital accumulation process explicitly.
-Strulik et al. (2013) endogenize the human capital accumulation process based on a Beckerian child quantity-quality trade-off effect as described previously (see also Galor and Weil, 2000).
+Strulik et al. (2013) endogenize the human capital accumulation process based on a Beckerian child quantity-quality trade-off effect as described previously (see also Galor & Weil 2000).
 Here, we provide a simplified exposition of this model.

-In so doing, we assume that the production side of the economy is the same as in Jones (1995), except that the knowledge production function features the human capital embodied in the scientific workforce instead of the number of scientists.
-Denoting the aggregate human capital stock by H_t , which is the product of individual human capital h_t and the size of the workforce L_t , it can be shown that the long-run growth rate of the economy now depends on the growth rate of human capital g_H such that
+In so doing, we assume that the production side of the economy is the same as posited by Jones (1995), except that the knowledge production function features the human capital embodied in the scientific workforce instead of the number of scientists.
+Denoting the aggregate human capital stock by $H_t$ , which is the product of individual human capital $b_t$ and the size of the workforce $L_t$ , it can be shown that the long-run growth rate of the economy now depends on the growth rate of human capital $g{H_t}$ such that

-$$g_A = g_y = (1 + g_H)^{\frac{\lambda}{1 - \phi}} - 1.$$ (3)
+$$g_A = g_y = (1 + g_H)^{\frac{h}{1 - \phi}} - 1.$$ 3.